Is Pakistan Army really Incompetent?

 Pakistanis really don’t want Musharraf to play Moses and lead us to the promised land of democracy, because we know that he couldn’t for eight years, and with the acolytes like Chaudhry Shujaat and his conglomeration of lotas of every color and creed and his yearning and requirement for remaining in power infinitely, for him brining democracy in Pakistan is as impossible as making ice cream in hell.
 But Pakistanis do want to see their Army invincible and flourishing, and they want to see their proud Army on borders saving the country from the external threats while leaving the domestic and foreign affairs to the elected members through free and fair elections under the supervision of free media and independent judiciary.

-2 thoughts on “Is Pakistan Army really Incompetent?”
+2 responses to “Is Pakistan Army really Incompetent?”

 Army political role cannot be denied- it being most powerful group owing to its numbers and discipline- but nowhere in the world its interference so frequent and blatant as in Pakistan( except for Myanmar and Thailand).